-There has been a growing concern over the condition of Scotland’s traditional buildings from a wide representation of the construction, housing and heritage sectors.
-This includes bodies which represent trades and contractors such as the National Federation of Roofing Contractors and the Stone Federation to Historic Scotland, the Government’s advisors on our historic buildings.
+There had been a growing concern over the condition of Scotland’s traditional buildings from a wide representation of the construction, housing and heritage sectors.
+This included bodies which represent trades and contractors such as the National Federation of Roofing Contractors and the Stone Federation to Historic Scotland, the Government’s advisors on our historic buildings.
 Evidence is provided by the Scottish House Condition Survey which in 2010 found almost 60% of all dwellings had disrepair to critical elements, components that make the building wind and watertight.

-In 2012, SCHT was commissioned to research these concerns in more detail and a Scoping Study was undertaken presenting the case for a proactive maintenance scheme for traditional buildings in Scotland.
+In 2012, Stirling City Heritage Trust was commissioned to research these concerns in more detail and a Scoping Study was undertaken presenting the case for a proactive maintenance scheme for traditional buildings in Scotland.
 The study recommended a pilot based on other maintenance models tested in the UK and Europe.
 As a result, in 2013 Historic Scotland committed to a 5-year pilot scheme as part of their Traditional Skills Strategy and in partnership with CITB Scotland.